Samsontesfamichael/personalportfolio/thesis/Hybrid-IDS-5G/README.md

 ## 📝 Citation
 If you find this research useful, please cite:

-> **Samson Tesfamichael**, "Machine Learning Intrusion Detection Using Statistical Feature Embeddings and Optimized Anomaly Scoring," Bachelor's Thesis, Department of Information Technology, Mekelle Institute of Technology, 2024.
+> **Tesfamichael, S. (2024).** *Machine learning intrusion detection using statistical feature embeddings and optimized anomaly scoring* (Bachelor of Science thesis, Department of Information Technology).
+Mekelle University.

 ---
 *This project is part of my professional portfolio.
 For more details, visit [my portfolio website](https://samsontesfamichael.github.io/personalportfolio/).*